• About

 add the dry kishik to the awarma or browned lamb.

 Important!
-Cook the lamb until crispy (takes about 10 minutes).
-Add half the kishk powder.
+Cook the lamb until crispy (takes about 10 minutes) before adding the kishik powder.
+Then, add only half the kishk powder.
 Turn the stove to medium heat.

 add water to the dry kishik powder.